Meadow Making

 I also asked for help from our local botanist at Kwiaht, Madrona Murphy.
 There will be native plant enthusiasts in your area garden club or Native Plant Society that know your vegetation and can help you learn.
 Pull only the plants you are certain are weeds or introduced species that you want to eliminate.
 If in doubt, leave it.

 Winter and early spring are the best times to weed, but it is also the time when many native plant seedlings such as camas and harvest brodiaeas are easily confused with a blade of grass.
-The harvest brodiaea will have round cylinder blades, whereas grass will have flat blades.
+The harvest brodiaeas have round cylinder blades, whereas grass has flat blades.
+Grass will also come out with a gentle pull, whereas the brodiaeas and camas will not easily be removed.

 (brodiaea photo)